SimplyCruise/SimplyCruise/README.md

 - 👋 Hi, I’m FIDELIS||CRUISE
-- 👀 I am a front-end developer (web designer)
+- 👀 I am a front-end developer (web dev)
-- 🌱
-- 💞️
 - 📫 you can get me on linkedin www.linkedin.com/in/fidelis-awamba

 <!---